 In December 2011, the FASB issued ASU 2011-11 - Balance Sheet (Topic 210): Disclosures about Offsetting Assets and Liabilities, which requires entities to disclose both gross and net information about both instruments and transactions eligible for offset in the statement of financial position and instruments and transactions subject to an agreement similar to a master netting agreement.
-The objective of the disclosure is to facilitate comparison between those entities that prepare their financial statements on the basis of U.S. GAAP and those entities that prepare their financial statements on the basis of International Financial Reporting Standards ("IFRS").
+The objective of the disclosure is to facilitate comparison between those entities that prepare their financial statements on the basis of International Financial Reporting Standards ("IFRS").
 This ASU is effective for fiscal years, and interim periods within those years, beginning on or after January 1, 2013.
 Retrospective presentation for all comparative periods presented is required.
 The adoption of ASU 2011-11 is not expected to have material impact on our consolidated financial statements.